 Socks may not be your first thought when it comes to power dressing, but the devil really is in the details when it comes to this sort of thing.
 Your socks are usually off the radar; hidden and bought in a bland, forgettable colour.
 But embolden things with a bright, block hue and that flash of colour will scream that you mean business.

-The London Sock Co have been creating fantastic socks for six years now, and these Masters Green socks are perfect now that Tiger’s won his fifth blazer.
-Alternatively, the blue of these Pantherella socks is a deep, eye catching tone, and Oliver Spencer’s orange options offer a fiery feel.
+The London Sock Co have been creating fantastic socks for six years now, and these ‘East India’ socks in saffron are perfect for turning heads.
+Alternatively, the red of these Pantherella socks is a deep, eye catching tone, and Oliver Spencer’s ‘Miller’ options offer a mean green feel.

 Sharpen up with a pinstripe suit